Karin Wuertz-Kozak

 Bio

 Dr. Wuertz-Kozak is a pharmacist by training, holds a Ph.D. in Human Biology from the University of Ulm in Germany and an MBA in Leadership and Sustainability from the University of Cumbria in the UK.
 After a Postdoc at the University of Vermont in the US, she was a group leader at the University of Zurich and the ETH Zurich in Switzerland.
-Before joining RIT in October of 2019, she was appointed as Assistant Professor at ETH Zurich for 3 years, where she was the recipient of the Swiss National Science Foundation Professorship Award.
-Currently, Dr. Wuertz-Kozak holds the position of Kate Gleason Endowed Full Professor of Biomedical Engineering and leads the Tissue Regeneration and Mechanobiology Laboratory.
+Before joining RIT in October 2019, she held the position of Assistant Professor at ETH Zurich for 3 years, where she was the recipient of the Swiss National Science Foundation Professorship Award.
+At RIT, Dr. Wuertz-Kozak holds the position of Kate Gleason Endowed Professor of Biomedical Engineering and leads the Tissue Regeneration and Mechanobiology Laboratory.
 Her laboratory aims to understand the cellular mechanisms underlying specific pathologies, with a focus on inflammation, and to utilize this knowledge for the development of novel treatment options that allow for tissue regeneration and pain reduction.
 Specifically, the group uses cells, biomaterials, biologics, genome engineering, and mechanical cues to promote tissue regeneration.

 Select Scholarship